 3) Is the material covered by a Creative Commons license that permits reproduction?

-5) Does your proposed re-use fall under “fair use?”
-Review the Fair Use page for help on conducting a four factor analysis.
+4) Does your proposed re-use fall under “fair use?”
+Review the Fair Use page for help on determining this.

-If you can answer yes to any of these questions, you may upload (or, in the case of #4 create a direct link to) the material to Trunk/TUSK.
-In almost every case (public domain material need not be cited), and as an issue of academic integrity, you should be sure to include a statement of copyright and authorship.
+If you can answer yes to any of these questions, you may upload the material to Canvas.
+As an issue of academic integrity, you should be sure to include a statement of copyright and authorship.